f1sch/MemorySDL/README.md

 # Memory in SDL3
 ![Screenshot of the game](in_game.png)

-This is a simple Memory game with creepy themes.

-It is developed with Simple DirectMedia Layer (SDL3).
+This is a simple Memory game with scary themes, developed with Simple DirectMedia Layer (SDL3).

+I am building this project to improve my system design and architecture skills.

+And also for the fun of it, of course.

+I deliberately avoided game engines for this project, allowing me implement everything that I want myself.
+***
 All used assets are made by me.

 ## Playing the game